emilrh91/PE2/README.md

 # Holidaze

 Holidaze is a React-based project that allows users to discover, book, and manage accommodations.
-The project uses Vite as a build tool and includes several popular libraries such as react-bootstrap, React Router, Axios, and more.
+The project uses Vite as a build tool and includes several popular libraries such as Bootstrap, react-bootstrap, React Router, Axios, and more.

 ## Table of Contents